arthurgassner/swissenergy-frontend/docs/deployment.md

 Setting up a reverse proxy with Caddy is as simple as:

 - Making sure we can reach our VPS by opening up the port `80` through your VPS provider -- as they likely have their own firewall.
+  > HTTP goes -- by default -- through port `80`.

-- Setup the `Caddyfile` to redirect outside traffic on port `80` to `localhost:8080`, i.e. our ML backend.
+- Setup the `/etc/caddy/Caddyfile` to redirect outside traffic on port `80` to `localhost:8080`, i.e. our ML backend.
   ```json
   {
     auto_https off